denisjovic/useReducer-example/README.md

 ## Description

-For handling more complex states, we can utilize the useReducer hook and make our state handling more simple and precise, with less code.
+For dealing with more complex states, we can utilize the useReducer hook and make our state handling more simple and precise, with less code.

 ### `npm start`